NEIAAC/.github/CONTRIBUTING.md

 For example, if all private properties are prefixed with an underscore `_`, then new ones added should be prefixed in the same way.
 Or, if methods are named using camelcase, like `thisIsMyNewMethod`, then do not diverge from that by writing `this_is_my_new_method`.
 You get the idea.
 If in doubt, please ask or search the codebase for something similar.

-When possible, style and format will be enforced with an automated formatter/linter tool to avoid contributors having to worry about it.
+When possible, style and format will be enforced with an automated formatter/linter tool, either using git hooks or CI, to avoid contributors having to worry about it.